kikivanrongen/ReproducibilityBlog/_posts/2019-10-11-experimental-design.md

 We have outlined earlier that the divergence of parameters for semi-gradient methods does not always occur under the assumptions of the *deadly triad*.
 DQN is an example of such a method and for that reason we limit our experiments to this particular algorithm.
 More specifically, we attempt to grasp the importance of the model's assumptions as we believe these are essential for convergence.
 This includes experience replay, periodic iterative updates (similar to fixing the target for a previously defined number of steps) and reward clipping.
-We narrow our search down to three environments (**EXPLAIN: WHY THESE FOUR?**):
+We narrow our search down to three environments:

 1. Mountain Car
 2. Acrobot